carlosdelamora/MonEx/README.md

 # MonEx

 This application is for people to exchange (physical) currency directly with one another.
 The user can make an offer which will be online for everyone to see.
-Alternatively, it may browse existing offers created by other users.
-If someone is interested in an existing offer it may request it, or send a counteroffer trying to improve their return for their money.
-Once both parties agree on the amount to exchange they can proceed to see the exact location of each other.
-Moreover, once the agreement has been reached communication will be allowed through the app via text messages so the parties can agree on a location to meet.
+Alternatively, it may browse current offers created by other users.
+If someone is interested in a current offer, it may request it, or send a counter offer trying to improve their return for their money.
+Once both parties agree on the amount to exchange, they can proceed to see the exact location of each other.
+Moreover, once the users come to an agreement communication will be allowed through the app via text messages so the parties can agree on a location to meet.

 ## Installation